 - Animation Notes & Play Speed; Picture Notes

-When enabled, BiteFX is sent tracking information to help us prioritize future developments and focus on which elements of the software are used most.
+When enabled, BiteFX is sent anonymous metadata to help us prioritize future developments and focus on which elements of the software are used most.
 The information is kept strictly confidential and is never shared with outside parties.
 When BiteFX is first installed, you will be asked if you agree to share your usage data with BiteFX.

 - Edit session notes modeless